OUR MINISTRY AREAS INCLUDE

 Account No: 2-5003

 The Oasis program serves the refugee community and introduces them to Jesus.
-FEAL provides ongoing assistance to displaced families in Syria.
+FEAL provides ongoing assistance to displaced families from Syria living in Lebanon.

 Personnel: Elizabeth Matthias